Modern Minds and Pastimes: Composition

 Writing out 70 songs, the group narrowed down to 12 tracks for the album.
 Most of the album was written in the United Kingdom, which lead guitarist Joe Guese said had an influence to their sound.
 According to Mentzer, the band had written some songs for Modern Minds and Pastimes before their first album was even completed.
 Mentzer said that the band wrote more personal and autobiographical lyrics and said the album had "more depth and maturity."
+With Patrick joining the band, their sound also changed on the album, from power pop to alternative rock.
+Keyboardist and primary songwriter Ben Romans said of the change, "When Kyle came in, we got things done the way it should be."
 The opening track "Flipside" and "Jenny" contain influences of a post-grunge and fuzz-rock sound, to the liking of Weezer, while "Happy Birthday" features a pop metal sound.
 Kyle Patrick co-wrote "Empty" before joining the band.
 The fourth track "Addicted to Me" features a lot of synthesizers and draws influences from The Romantics and Tom Petty and The Heartbreakers, while the seventh track "Headlight Disco" is described as disco.
-According to keyboardist Ben Romans, the group wrote "Headlight Disco" to have more synthesizers than guitars, experimenting with that type of sound.
+According to Romans, the group wrote "Headlight Disco" to have more synthesizers than guitars, experimenting with that type of sound.